Medicaid Services

 Superior Senior Care is Medicaid Certified by the State of Arkansas for in-home community waiver programs for low-income residents.
 We can help you with the application to see if you qualify.

-Superior Senior Care is certified to provide caregiver referrals for the following Elderchoices programs:
+Superior Senior Care is certified to provide caregiver referrals for the following ARChoices services:

 • Respite — provides temporary relief to a primary caregiver who is providing long-term care for individuals in their homes.
 It may be provided outside the client’s home to meet an emergency need or as periodic scheduled relief.